ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * Computing the results of a given measurement, specified in {{aggregate-flow}}
 * Collecting aggregated results, specified in {{collect-flow}}

-We start with some basic type definitions used in other messages.
+The following are some basic type definitions used in other messages:

 ~~~
 /* ASCII encoded URL. e.g., "https://example.com" */